SWE 2410 Lab 1: Checkers Pieces

 7. Identify the place in the code which creates the ellipse and places it on the screen.
 (See also step 9.)

 8. Modify this code to draw two ellipses instead of one for kings.
 Place the second ellipse (known as the “crown”) ten pixels above the first ellipse.
 To implement this, note the createEllipse method can be called twice.
 Alternatively, you might find it useful to introduce a Pane object to treat the pair of ellipses as a single item.
-In any case, both ellipses must be selectable and both must be highlighted when selected.
+One trick you might find useful is to create graphics objects but set them “invisible” so they do not show when drawn, then setting them “visible” later.
+No matter how you implement your solution, both ellipses must be selectable and both must be highlighted when selected.
 Be careful to match details.
 For example, the lower ellipse must be partially occluded by the upper and there needs to be an appropriate separation between the ellipses.

 9. Identify the code which places the ellipse at the correct location on the screen.